 - Lost wages due to hospitalization or recovery periods

 - Ongoing medical needs or rehabilitation costs

-- Lost future wages due to being temporarily or permanently restricted in the type of work he or she can perform after the accident
+- Lost future wages due to being temporarily or permanently restricted in the type of work they can perform after the accident.

 - Scars and disfigurement

 - Losses experienced by the bicyclist's surviving family members (if the bicyclist sustains fatal injuries)

 This makes retaining an experienced and aggressive Davis bicycle accident attorney essential after you or your loved one has been injured in a California bicycle crash.
 The sooner you hire a lawyer to represent you, the sooner they can investigate the facts and circumstances of your case, take action to preserve critical evidence and locate crucial witnesses, and begin to pursue compensation on your behalf.Common Causes of Davis Bicycle Accidents

 A bicycle accident can be caused by the bicyclist's negligent (or careless) acts, by one or more involved motorists, or a combination of the two.
 Generally, California law allows an injured bicyclist to recover compensation from any at-fault party or party, even if the bicyclist contributed to the accident.

 A Davis bicyclist can be primarily at fault for an accident and still be entitled to recover some compensation (although the bicyclist's compensation that they would receive from a motorist who contributed to the crash will be reduced proportionately to the amount of fault attributable to the bicyclist).